Wow Air: PLAY

 In July 2019, former Wow Air executives announced their intention to form a new airline, tentatively named WAB air ("We Are Back"), aiming to operate six aircraft to 14 destinations across Europe and the US.
 In November 2019, WAB air was renamed as PLAY.
-In May 2021, the airline announced the registration of its air operator's certificate (AOC), as well as the acquisition of its first A321neo aircraft.
+In May 2021, the airline announced the registration of its air operator's certificate (AOC), as well as the acquisition of its first Airbus A321neo aircraft.
 The company opened routes between Iceland and seven European destinations starting on 24 June 2021.
-On 30 September 2025, PLAY immediately ceased operations over financial difficulties.
+On 30 September 2025, PLAY ceased operations, citing financial difficulties.

 Wow Air (USAerospace Associates)

 In September 2019, USAerospace Associates announced the acquisition of Wow Air's assets and said it would start flights the next month between Washington Dulles International Airport and Keflavík using a United States AOC.
 However, no inaugural service date was announced, airport officials would not confirm arrangements to use airport facilities, and no application for an AOC had been filed.
 That October, the company said it would start passenger flights later that year, but no schedules nor destinations were announced.
 Later that month, an airline spokesperson said it would initially transport cargo only and would begin passenger service at an unspecified later date.
 In February 2020, Wow Air announced on social media that it would launch Wow Italy—part of "WOW World"—in Rome and Sicily "in the very near future".

-In November 2020, RÚV interviewed USAerospace chairman Michele Roosevelt Edwards, who claimed that Wow would launch flights from Keflavík and various U.S. airports in early to mid-2021, that it was obtaining ten Airbus A321s, two of which had already been delivered and painted, and that she controlled a substantial amount of Icelandair stock; however, RÚV could not independently verify these claims, and she contradicted her 2019 statements that Wow had full financial backing.
+In November 2020, RÚV interviewed USAerospace chairman Michele Roosevelt Edwards, who claimed that Wow would launch flights from Keflavík and various U.S. airports in early to mid 2021, that it was obtaining ten Airbus A321 aircraft, two of which had already been delivered and painted, and that she controlled a substantial amount of Icelandair stock; however, RÚV could not independently verify these claims, and she contradicted her 2019 statements that Wow had full financial backing.
 Roosevelt Edwards' lawyer in Iceland told RÚV that the airline's headquarters would be relocated to another, unspecified country, and said that the company no longer had staff in Iceland.